 in kg/t production

 2 Every three years, Clariant validates environmental data from all production sites.
 The last full reporting campaign was in 2017.
-In interim years, including 2018, the reduced reporting scope comprises the larger sites responsible for 95 % of production.
+In the interim years, including 2019, the reduced reporting scope comprises the larger sites responsible for 95 % of production.

 The pool of funds available to the company for use in the production of goods or the provision of services.
 This can include funds obtained through financing, such as debt, equity, or grants, and funds generated by the company, for example through sales or investments.
 View entire glossary